-- 7. In the English tab area, select the Standard(in).ipt icon as shown. - 8.
-Pick OK in the New File dialog box to accept the selected settings.
+- 7. Select the Standard(in).ipt icon as shown. - 8.
+Pick Create in the New File dialog box to accept the selected settings.

-The default Autodesk Inventor screen layout
+The Default Autodesk Inventor Screen Layout

 The default Autodesk Inventor drawing screen contains the pull-down menus, the Standard toolbar, the Features toolbar, the Sketch toolbar, the drawing area, the browser area, and the Status Bar.
 A line of quick text appears next to the icon as you move the mouse cursor over different icons.
 You may resize the Autodesk Inventor drawing window by clicking and dragging the edges of the window, or relocate the window by clicking dragging the window title area.